Miko Peled: Early life

 Born in Jerusalem in 1961, Peled grew up in Motza Illit to a prominent Zionist family.

 Peled's grandfather, Avraham Katznelson, after whom he was named, signed Israel's Declaration of Independence.
 Peled's father, Mattityahu Peled, who fought in the 1948 Arab–Israeli War and served as a general in the Six-Day War of 1967, became an advocate for an Israeli dialogue with the Palestine Liberation Organization (PLO) after the Israeli cabinet ignored his investigation of a 1967 alleged Israeli war crime.
 His brother is the political scientist Yoav Peled.

 Miko Peled followed his father's footsteps at first, joining Israel's Special Forces after high school and earning the red beret, but he soon grew to regret his decision.
 He surrendered his status as soon as he earned it, becoming a medic, but finally, disgusted by the 1982 Lebanon war, buried his service pin in the dirt.

 One evening in 1983, Peled skipped a Peace Now demonstration in Jerusalem to attend karate class, and on that evening a grenade attack by a right-wing extremist killed one of the demonstrators, Emil Grunzweig.
 "Peled took this as a sign," according to one interview, and consequently "followed the path of karate – a practice of non-violence...that teaches one to 'overcome insurmountable obstacles.'"
 This path "that took him to Japan and eventually to San Diego, where he settled with his wife and family".
 He then distanced himself from activism until 1997, becoming a sixth-degree black belt in karate.

-Peled condemned the Israeli military for seizing the West Bank, Gaza, Sinai and the Golan Heights, calling the war a "cynical campaign of territorial expansion".
+In his book The General's Son: Journey of an Israeli in Palestine, Peled wrote that his father condemned the Israeli military for seizing the West Bank, Gaza, Sinai and the Golan Heights during the Six-Day War, and called the war a "cynical campaign of territorial expansion".